realnikolaj/t8g1-skylab/content/group-vm.md

 be taken to secure the network and especially the containers running withing it.
-As a deafult docker will open any published ports from services and standalone containers to the external network, and running these services and containers in a non-rootless docker environment which is dictated by the docker engine when running docker in swarm mode, exposes the integrety of the entire network.
-Luckyli the official documentation for docker is an endless source of consideration and warnings regarding the "feature" and supplies several recommendations for securing the environment.
+As a deafult docker will open any published ports from services and standalone containers to the external network, and running these services and containers in a non-rootless docker environment which is dictated by the docker engine when running docker in swarm mode, exposes the integrity of the entire network.
+Luckily the official documentation for docker is an endless source of considerations and warnings regarding this "feature" and provides several recommendations for securing the environment.
 Docker creates new iptables chains per default and drops all forwarding on the host, which is an issue for the group vm which also acts as a router.
 The following command reenables forwarding on the group vm: